"In a year from now, you'll wish you started today." – Karen Lamb

 This handbook is the result of one year's research into what modern science proves is the most efficient way to build muscle.
 It's for both men and women.

 I wrote this guide because — even in 2017 — much of the casual weightlifting advice is unsubstantiated and misleading.
 I can't blame most bloggers for it, because many of the facts in this guide have not been broadly published outside of scientific literature.

-This guide contradicts much of the popular bodybuilding recommendations, including the myth that women have a harder time gaining beginner muscle, that exercise rest times should be kept to 1–3 minutes, that you have to regularly switch up your exercises, that machine exercises are less effective than barbell ones, and so on.
+This handbook contradicts much of the popular bodybuilding recommendations, including the myth that women have a harder time gaining beginner muscle, that exercise rest times should be kept to 1–3 minutes, that you have to regularly switch up your exercises, that machine exercises are less effective than barbell ones, and so on.

-Throughout this guide, I consistently support my claims by citing studies and showing you how to measure your weekly gains so you can confirm you're growing.
+Throughout this handbook, I consistently support my claims by citing studies and showing you how to measure your weekly gains so you can confirm you're growing.

 Speaking of growth, a beginning bodybuilder can expect ~20lbs (9kg) of muscle in 3 months when closely following a researched program like this.
 (After that, gains slow down drastically.)
 These results are achievable for every man and woman.
 Having “bad genetics” is not a thing that prevents anyone from building beginner muscle.
 That's yet another myth we'll dive into.

 In addition to being scientifically accurate, this guide is also comprehensive.
 I dislike tutorials that provide 75% of what you need to know then leave you with unanswered questions.
-To make sure this guide is your complete reference for building muscle, I've spent a year fine-tuning this to include legitimate nutrition and workout plans.
+To make sure this handbook is your complete reference for building muscle, I've spent a year fine-tuning this to include legitimate nutrition and workout plans.